dhis2/dhis2-docs/src/implementation/data-elements-and-custom-dimensions.md

 ## Data element groups

 Data elements which are related to one another can be grouped together with a *data element group*.
-Data element groups can.
-Data element groups are completely flexible in the  sense that both their names and their memberships are completely flexible in how they are designed.
+Data element groups are completely flexible in terms of both their names and their memberships.